This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A wound culture is a test of fluid or tissue used to find the cause of your infection.

-- Daily wound care includes examining, cleaning, and dressing your wound.
+- Daily wound care includes examining, cleaning, and bandaging your wound.

-- Splints or binders may be used to provide support and hold the area near your wound still.
+- Splints or binders may be used to decrease stress on your wound and help hold it together.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.